BR1py/stream_service/README.md

 At least in the client/server classes the following features are implemented:

-STRM_Server:
+Stream_Server:

-* STRM_Server can be started as an independent process (inheritate "from multiprocessing import Process" class)
+* Stream_Server can be started as an independent process (inheritate "from multiprocessing import Process" class)
-* STRM_Server provides channel and client informations
+* Stream_Server provides channel and client informations
-* STRM_Server provides load statistics
+* Stream_Server provides load statistics
 * All functional server requests are handled as RPC calls to the server

-STRM_Clients:
+Stream_Clients:

-* STRM_Client is realized as a Thread and can be integrated in other applications
+* Stream_Client is realized as a Thread and can be integrated in other applications
-* STRM_Clients can create channels for data sending (channels can be puplic or private and also only temporary)
+* Stream_Clients can create channels for data sending (channels can be puplic or private and also only temporary)
-* STRM_Clients can subscribe existing channels for reading data
+* Stream_Clients can subscribe existing channels for reading data
-* STRM_Clients can subscribe existing channels for writing data
+* Stream_Clients can subscribe existing channels for writing data
 * The data send is internally serialized via marshall or pickle an gzip packing can be enable for huge data frames
 * numpy arrays can be serialized via numpy to_bytes()/from_bytes() method
 * The sending and receiving data is available in normal python style or in modern awaited asyncio calls
-* Different received data queue types are available and can be used directly for data acces (especially reading)
+* Different received data buffers(queue) types are available and can be used directly for data acces (especially reading)

 Remote Procedure Calls (RPC):

-* STRM_Clients class can be used as a super class for an own STRM_Client that can have extended RPC calls available which can be called from other clients
+* Stream_Clients class can be used as a super class for an own STRM_Client that can have extended RPC calls available which can be called from other clients
 * RPC method calls are done directly on the rpc_client object on the client (as a local method)
 * RPC method parameters are checked on rpc_client side before send to the target client
 * For each RPC call the user can define an individual timeout
+* RPC methods can be encapsulated in RPC subclasses

+An important design goal of the package is that we avoid useless network traffic.
+This means on the server we can define which type of read buffer we want to connect to a channel.
+The read buffer can be defined in case of buffer size, over run behavior (ring buffer or other types) and also the fill rate can be set in case not any data should be taken out of the channel.
+By this mechanism the filtering is done on the server before we send the data to the client.
+Second we have implemented a mechanism that triggers the writer clients only to send data in case at least one reader is available.
+Channels without readers will not request any data from the writer clients.

 The package contains some typical examples showing how the client/server functions might be used

 ## Installation

+The PyPI package is not avalable yet!

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the stream_server package.